dedaldino3d/pixi-scene-renderer/README.md

 ---

+## Alignment with Creative Flow Technical Advisor Role

+This project is designed as a sandbox and demonstration environment for the exact requirements of the Creative Flow technical advisor role:

+- **Rendering Architecture Review:**
+  - Modular, type-safe codebase with clear separation between scene parsing, rendering, filters, and GPU logic.
+  - Scene descriptions are loaded from JSON and mapped to PixiJS display objects, ready for architectural review and feedback.
+- **Pixi Feasibility (Shaders, Filters, Effects):**
+  - Demonstrates custom shader integration (Sobel edge detection filter) using PixiJS v8’s latest APIs.
+  - Shows how to extend Pixi with custom GPU logic and post-processing.
+- **Handling Complex Scenes:**
+  - Random scene generator creates 1000+ objects to stress-test performance.
+  - Real-time FPS HUD for performance validation.
+  - Code is structured for extensibility (easy to add more shapes, styles, and clipping logic).
+- **GPU Boolean Operations and Clipping:**
+  - Boolean operations (union, intersection, difference) are implemented using Pixi’s masking system.
+  - The code is ready for deeper GPU-side boolean ops (stencil buffer or custom shader), and you can discuss the limitations and next steps for true CSG.
+  - The architecture is ready for a clipping system and advanced GPU logic.
+- **Sandbox for Validation:**
+  - The project is self-contained, with sample and random scenes.
+  - The codebase is easy to fork, run, and modify for experimentation and validation.

+**Skills Demonstrated:**
+- Expert graphics engineering and performance-driven design
+- Senior Pixi.js v8 usage and extension
+- GPU filter/shader integration (GLSL, ready for WGSL/WebGPU)
+- Real-time performance metrics and scalable architecture

+> This codebase is ready for expert review, architectural feedback, and further GPU-side boolean ops or shader-based enhancements as required by Creative Flow’s rendering pipeline.

+---

 ## For Reviewers: Architecture & Expert Review

 > **This repository is a demonstration and validation sandbox for high-performance, scalable 2D scene rendering using PixiJS v8.**